Learn to surf at Bondi Beach

 The waves here suit all levels of experience so it's a great place to learn to surf if you're new to the sport.
 If you're an experienced surfer head to South Bondi, where southerly swells load up across a rocky reef and unfurl as powerful right-handers, to the joy of a mostly short-board contingent of locals and visitors.
 Sandbanks around the middle of the beach shape two or three separate left-and-right breaks.
 Ben Buckler located at Bondi's northern point is popular with experienced surfers during a big swell.

 For the quintessential Bondi experience, book a lesson with local surf school Let's Go Surfing or join locals for an early morning swim.
-Then dry off with a walk along the Bondi to Coogee Coast Walk to more beaches at Tamarama, Bronte and Coogee.
-Also make sure you drop into the Bondi Icebergs, one of Australia's oldest swim clubs (circa 1890), that occupies a rocky headland at the south end of the beach.
-There's a members' bar and restaurant and the most stunningly situated Olympic-size saltwater public swimming pool on the planet.
+Dry off with a walk along the Bondi to Coogee Coast Walk to more beaches at Tamarama, Bronte and Coogee.

 Shop and surf at Bondi Beach